acornamr/acorn-dashboard/inst/acorn/www/markdown/faq_acorn_en.md

 Most patients will have a single infection episode per admission, so will present no problems for linkage.

-- Patients with well separated CAI and HAI during the same admission are also no problem: case {A} below.
+- Patients with well separated HCAI/CAI and HAI during the same admission are also no problem: case {A} below.
-- Patients with a CAI and a stated HAI onset of admission D2 would be a problem, but these should not happen in ACORN2 (HAI considered from D3 onwards – case {B} below).
+- Patients with a HCAI/CAI and a stated HAI onset of admission D2 would be a problem, but these should not happen in ACORN2 (HAI considered from D3 onwards – case {B} below).
-- Potential problem: if a patient is discharged and then rapidly re-admitted (within 2 days), then infection specimen windows could overlap (case {C} below, but could also be HAI – CAI overlap).
+- Potential problem: if a patient is discharged and then rapidly re-admitted (within 2 days), then infection specimen windows could overlap (case {C} below, but could also be HAI – HCAI/CAI overlap).
 - For these, the specimen is linked the first episode only (and the later linkage removed).

 <img src= "images/linkage_cases.png" style="width: 100%"/>